 Please check out the video below, browse our website for more information, sign up for our email list for updates, checkout our Facebook page, follow our blog, and if you are in the Santa Barbara area, consider being a research participant!

 TANC Lab was originally a 501c3 tax-exempt organization.
 It is now a research center of the University of California, Santa Barbara Department of Psychological and Brain Sciences after the laboratory was gifted to the university.
-TANC Lab is supported via private donations and does not receive government funding for its research.
+TANC Lab is almost entirely supported via private donations and grants from private foundations.
 If you would like to support our research, please donate to the UCSB Department of Psychological and Brain Sciences with instructions that the donation be used for TANC Lab.